 Forbes ranked physical therapists as having 1 of "The Ten Happiest Jobs," according to articles published in 2013 and 2011.
+CNNMoney.com gave physical therapists a grade of “A” in Personal Satisfaction in 2012, as well as in its “Benefit to Society” categories.
 Physical therapists also have high job satisfaction according to the 2007 results of the University of Chicago's National Opinion Research Center survey, as reported in The Washington Post.
 More than three-quarters of physical therapists polled reported to be "very satisfied" with their occupations.
 Physical therapists were second only to clergy and the only health care professionals in the top 5.

 The projections for shortages echo similar predictions made by The Conference Board and Forbe's magazine in 2014, which listed physical therapy as one of the "top 10 jobs in high demand."
-US News & World Report has repeatedly included physical therapists among it's best 100 jobs in terms of employment opportunity, good salary, manageable work-life balance, and job security: 2015 (#6 overall and #5 in health care jobs, 2014 (#7), 2013 (#8), 2012, and 2009.
-CNNMoney.com also included physical therapists among its list of the top 10 "Fastest Growing Jobs" in November 2012 and ranked the physical therapy director jobs as #23 of the 100 "Best Jobs in America" in 2015
+US News & World Report has repeatedly included physical therapists among it's best 100 jobs in terms of employment opportunity, good salary, manageable work-life balance, and job security.
+In 2015 physical therapists were ranked #6 overall and #5 in health care jobs.
+CNNMoney.com ranked physical therapy directors as #23 of the 100 "Best Jobs in America" in 2015.

 After graduation from an accredited physical therapy education program* candidates must pass a state-administered national exam.
 Other licensure requirements for practice vary from state to state according to physical therapy practice acts or state regulations governing physical therapy.
 Visit the Federation of State Boards of Physical Therapy (FSBPT) website for more information about PT licensure requirements.

 *The Commission on Accreditation in Physical Therapy Education (CAPTE) is the only accrediting agency recognized by the United States Department of Education for PT education programs.